-Join Mike Meyers for an in-depth discussion in this video DVD media, part of CompTIA A+ Exam Prep (220-901) Part 3: Peripherals and Building a PC.
+Join Mike Meyers for an in-depth discussion in this video DVD media, part of CompTIA A+ (220-901) Cert Prep: 3 Peripherals and Building a PC.

 - The success of the compact disc for audio…motivated the video world to come up with…their own form of optical media,…which they did many, many years ago…in the form of a DVD.…DVD, which originally stood for Digital Video Disc,…now it stands for Digital Versitile Disc,…was a optical media which is the exact same size…as a CD, by the way.…Which is designed to store, as the name implies, video.…So, DVDs came on board with a lot of tools…to make video work really well.…